Tuchel set to resume contract talks at PSG

+Thomas Tuchel has confirmed contract talks between himself and Paris Saint-Germain are set to be resumed as an atmosphere of discontent lingers around the Ligue 1 leaders.

-PSG is 17 points clear of Lille at the top of the table, with two games in hand and a sixth title in seven seasons a virtual formality.
+PSG are 17 points clear of Lille at the top of the table, with two games in hand and a sixth title in seven seasons a virtual formality.

-But a dramatic UEFA Champions League exit at the hands of Manchester United has displeased the club's "ultras", who boycotted the Ligue 1 trip to Dijon last time out and could do likewise for Monday's (NZDT) Classique against Marseille at Parc des Princes.
+But their dramatic Champions League last-16 exit at the hands of Manchester United has displeased the club's "ultras", who boycotted the Ligue 1 trip to Dijon last time out and could do likewise for Sunday's Classique against Marseille at the Parc des Princes.

-According to French newspaper L'Equipe, exiled midfielder Adrien Rabiot has been suspended from the club until 27 March, having liked a social media post from Patrice Evra criticising PSG and allegedly opting to go out to a nightclub after the United defeat, while star forward Kylian Mbappe has been fined €180,000 ($NZ297,680) for missing a team meeting before the game versus Marseille earlier in the season.
+According to L'Equipe, exiled midfielder Adrien Rabiot has been suspended from the club until March 27, having liked a social media post from Patrice Evra criticising PSG and allegedly opting to go out to a nightclub after the United defeat, while star forward Kylian Mbappe has been fined €180,000 for missing a team meeting before the game versus Marseille earlier in the season.

 Tuchel penned a two-year deal with PSG last year, with the option of a third season included.